- ICH GCP

 are eligible.
 Untreated patients must not have high dose chemotherapy and autologous stem cell transplantation (ASCT) planned as part of frontline therapy to be eligible for the trial.

-• The effects of ibrutinib on the developing human fetus are unknown.
-For this reason and because tyrosine kinase inhibitors as well as other therapeutic agents used in this trial may be teratogenic, women of reproductive potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry.
+- The effects of ibrutinib on the developing human fetus are unknown.
+For this reason and because tyrosine kinase inhibitors as well as other therapeutic agents used in this trial may be teratogenic, individuals of reproductive potential and individuals who can father children must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry.

-• Women: If you can have children, you must use a highly effective method of birth control and a barrier method, or sexual abstinence (which is defined as refraining from all aspects of sexual activity), while taking study treatment, as well as for 12 months after the last dose of rituximab.
+- Individuals that bear children, must use a highly effective method of birth control and a barrier method, or sexual abstinence (which is defined as refraining from all aspects of sexual activity), while taking study treatment, as well as for 12 months after the last dose of rituximab.

-• Men: You must use a barrier method while on treatment with ibrutinib and for 3 months after the last dose of treatment to prevent pregnancy of your partner.
-You should not donate sperm while you are taking the study drug and for 12 months after you stop taking the last dose of rituximab.
+- Individuals who can father children must use a barrier method while on treatment with ibrutinib and for 3 months after the last dose of treatment to prevent pregnancy of your partner.
+Such individuals should donate sperm while you are taking the study drug and for 12 months after the last dose of rituximab.

 EXCLUSION CRITERIA: